Lichfield Trent Valley railway station

-Lichfield Trent Valley is a railway station on the outskirts of the city of Lichfield in Staffordshire, England.
-It is one of two stations in Lichfield, the other being Lichfield City in the city-centre.
-It is a split-level station, with low level platforms served by the Trent Valley section of the West Coast Main Line, and a single high level platform, which is the northern terminus of the Cross-City Line.
+Lichfield Trent Valley is one of two railway stations that serve the city of Lichfield in Staffordshire, England; the other being Lichfield City in the city centre.
+It is a split-level station: low level platforms serve the Trent Valley section of the West Coast Main Line, with a single high level platform being the northern terminus of the Cross-City Line.